Ramping up investment to protect the planet

 On the other hand, the benefits that flow from adaptation measures could significantly outweigh the upfront costs if the greenhouse gas mitigation component is attached to the projects.

-As Earth Day 2022 is being celebrated today with the theme "Invest in our planet", the governments, businesses, and individuals should agree on early investment and actions to avoid the insurmountable costs of no actions.
+As Earth Day 2022 was celebrated yesterday with the theme "Invest in our planet", the governments, businesses, and individuals should agree on early investment and actions to avoid the insurmountable costs of no actions.
 The evidence of the last several decades and the scientific recommendations should be the basis for the decision on investment in our planet to make it safe and liveable for us and our future generations instead of the dilly-dally approaches that some have opted for.

 Disclaimer: The views and opinions expressed in this article are those of the author and do not necessarily reflect the opinions and views of The Business Standard.